marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Maryland Criminal Court Records?

 Maryland criminal court records provide the official summary and history of a criminal court proceeding.
-Maintained by the clerk of the court where the hearing took place, the records may include charging documents, memorandum, trial transcripts, pleading, electronic recording, docket entry, and judgment.
-Criminal court records typically encompass all information pertaining to the case including associated Maryland warrants (typically those that have been executed), Maryland arrest records, indictment information, inmate records and others.
+Maintained by the clerk of the court where the hearing took place, the records may include charging documents, memorandums, trial transcripts, pleadings, electronic recording, docket entry, and judgment.
+Criminal court records typically encompass all information pertaining to the case, including associated Maryland warrants (typically those that have been executed), Maryland arrest records, indictment information, inmate records, and others.

 What’s included in a Criminal Court Record?

 A criminal court record contains information in different formats, which all relate to a pending or completed case.
 The contents of a criminal court record depend on how the matter ends.
-Some might end with conviction while others end in a plea bargain even before the case starts.
+Some might end with conviction, while others end in a plea bargain even before the case starts.
 Records that end with the latter will typically have the charges description and agreements of the contract between the prosecutor and defendant spelled out.
-But those that get to the trial conviction will have the evidence and exhibits entered into the records.
+However, those who get to the trial conviction will have the evidence and exhibits entered into the records.
 It could also include:

 • Verdicts